What is personal property insurance?

 What is not covered by house contents insurance?

-Personal property is not covered for damage or loss due to any peril that the policy excludes.
+Personal property does not cover damage or loss due to any peril that the policy excludes.
 Standard homeowners insurance policies don’t cover floods and earthquakes, for example, so any loss of personal property due to either one won’t be covered.
 Make sure you know what’s excluded by your policy.

 In addition to perils that aren’t covered, specific items are normally excluded.
 They include: